Explaining Human Choice Probabilities with Simple Vector Representations: Methods

 A dialogue box notified the participant that the child had hidden.
 The screen displayed ``Look for [child]!'' (where [child] is the name of the current opponent).
 Using the mouse the participant selected a room to search.
 Afterwards, either a notification of success (``You found [child]!'') or a notification of failure (``You didn’t find [child]!'') was displayed.
 As the hider, the dialogue box read ``Hide from [child]!''
 The participant selected a room to hide using the mouse.
 Similarly, either ``[child] didn’t find you!'' was displayed on screen to indicate success, or ``[child] found you!'' to indicate failure.
 The child was always revealed after any successful or failed attempt for both trial types.

 A single hide or seek choice of the participant was treated as a `trial.'
 The child’s hiding and seeking locations were drawn from the distribution displayed over the rooms and were independent between trials.
 A series of 10 trials constituted a `round.'
 The experiments alternated between seeking and hiding rounds, always beginning with seeking.
 A set of 10 seeking rounds and 10 hiding rounds against a particular child constituted a `game.'
 Participants played a total of three games in Experiments 1 and 2 and four games in Experiment 3.
-To prevent frustration and boredom from interfering with performance in any later games, the last game was always played against the opponent who always hid in the same one room.
+To prevent frustration and boredom from interfering with performance the game where the opponent always hid or sought in the same one room was played last.

 {\tikz \fill [NavyBlue] (0,0) rectangle node [black] {Figure} (2,2);} \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}